tenzir/tenzir/docker/quarto/README.md

 # Quarto runner

 In this directory we define a dockerized environment to run Quarto.
+The image build on top of the VAST image, adding an R installation, Poetry, and of course Quarto.
+This makes it possible to call the VAST binary from within the notebooks.

 We don't publish the Quarto Docker image, so users are required to build it locally.